kyverno/website/content/en/docs/Writing policies/preconditions.md

         command: ["sleep", "9999"]
 ```

-Using `any` and `all` blocks in the `preconditions` statement, it is possible to gain more granular control over when rules are evaluated.
+By using `any` and `all` blocks in the `preconditions` statement, it is possible to gain more granular control over when rules are evaluated.
 In the below sample policy, using an `any` block will allow the `preconditions` to work as a logical OR operation.
 This policy will only perform the validation if labels `color=blue` OR `app=busybox` are found.
 Because the Deployment manifest above specified `color=red`, using the `any` statement still allows the validation to occur.

 ```yaml
 apiVersion: kyverno.io/v1